Public cloud migration strategy and milestones

-Demand for cloud computing services is growing rapidly and is expected to make up 14.2% of global enterprise IT spending by 2024.
-According to Gartner, spending on public clouds last year reached $304.9 billion, up nearly 20% from the year before.
+Demand for cloud computing services is growing rapidly, and estimates suggest it makes up 14.2% of global enterprise IT spending.
+In fact, according to Gartner, spending on public clouds reached $304.9 billion in 2021, up nearly 20% from the year before.

 What is public cloud migration?